sindresorhus/grunt-concurrent/readme.md

 ```

 *The output will be messy when combining certain tasks.
 This option is best used with tasks that don't exit like `watch` and `nodemon` to monitor the output of long-running concurrent tasks.*

+### indent

+Type: `boolean`<br>
+Default: `true`

+You can optionally skip indenting the log output of your concurrent tasks by specifying the `indent` option as `false`.
+This can be useful for running tasks in parallel for a stdout parser which expects no indentation, e.g. TeamCity tests.